league-curriculum/Python-OrbitLab/lessons/20_physics_for_games/60_spring/README.md

 # Spring Force Acceleration

-This program demonstrated force and acelleration using a spring, represented by a blue line.
+This program demonstrates force and acelleration using a spring, represented by a blue line.
 The spring is attached between the red square and the green fixed point, and it applies a for to the red box that pushes it back to the center of the screen.